Establishing Legal Residency Is Important And Easy

-Your legal residence (or “domicile”) determines how you are taxed, Medicaid eligibility rules, how your estate is managed, whether you’re eligible for benefits like in-state tuition, and your ability to cut through a variety of state-specific regulations (hunting licenses, ability to purchase handguns, etc.)
+Your legal residence (or “domicile”) determines how you are taxed, Medicaid eligibility rules, how your estate is managed, and your ability to cut through a variety of state-specific regulations (hunting licenses, ability to purchase handguns, etc.)

 Common Reasons To Make Texas Your Domicile

 - Probate: be certain what state’s laws will govern your estate.

 - Tax purposes: Texas has many tax advantages, for both income and estate planning.

 - Voting: you can’t vote in Texas elections unless you’re a resident.